sanjeet9019/ProgrammingCourses/CProgrammingCourse/README.md

     ```
 3. Compile and run the `.c` files using a C compiler (like GCC).

-## Contributions
+## Contributions & Custom Training

-Feel free to open issues or pull requests if you have suggestions, corrections, or want to contribute new content to this C programming course.
+We welcome issues or pull requests if you have suggestions, corrections, or want to contribute new content.

+For customized training in C programming, please connect via email: sanjeet8.23@gmail.com